Benefits from Using Hydrogen Water for Exercise

 If your activity is intense enough, you will use up available ATP for energy and your body will burn glycogen.
 When that happens you will feel the burn from lactic acid build up, which leads to fatigue and possible muscle soreness.
 All of this leads to decreased endurance, reduced performance, poor results and less enjoyment.

-H2 Water Increases Your Energy
+H2 Water Increases your Energy

 ATP (Adenosine Triphosphate) is the energy currency for all the activities of your body.
 The food we eat and oxygen we breathe create ATP in the mitochondria, powering each of our cells and our activity.
+H2 water for ATP.
 However, free radicals are also produced every minute from the oxygen we breathe.
 It's simply a fact of aerobic metabolism.
 Free radicals – especially oxygen radicals – damage your mitochondria.
 When damaged mitochondria cannot produce the necessary levels of ATP, the body turns to metabolizing stored glycogen.
 Glycogen stores are found mostly in the liver where they are accessed and used for energy.

 A growing body of research shows that H2 infused water improves mitochondrial function, increases ATP production and potentially induces mitochondrial biogenesis.4 H2 is the smallest molecule in the universe and so rapidly diffuses through our cell membranes, and neutralizes the damaging free radicals.
 Its protective properties allow the mitochondria to produce optimal levels of ATP, providing you with more energy.
 When you have to dig deep and go beyond your ATP production, as we all sometimes do during activity or training, research has shown that H2 can support an increase of glycogen stored in your liver.4